-Information is available in the public domain about the overall size of France's warheads.
-French President Nicolas Sarkozy announced on March 31 2008 that France would reduce number of warheads to 300 or less (Sarkozy, Nicolas M. 2008).
-This was followed by President Hollande, who on February 19, 2015, provided a status update, including the plan's completion (Hollande, François 2015).
-In a document submitted to the 2015 NPT Review Conference(Government of France 2015), France reconfirmed such details in Hollande's speech as follows: French warheads below 300; submarine-launched cruise missiles to number 16 per vessel and their ordnance to equate three vessels; and air-launched cruise missiles to total 54.
-This last figure corresponds to the sum (50) of 40 operational warheads of "Air-launched systems (Bombers, etc.)" and 10 non-operational stockpiles of "Air-launched systems (Bombers, etc.)".
-The variance of four is understood to represent the attrition through retirement, resulting in surplus.
-President Macron, who succeeded Hollande in May 2017, inherited his predecessor's nuclear posture and policy.
-The figures in this table are derived from Kristensen and others (Kristensen, Hans M. & Korda, Matt 2019).
-To modernize its entire arsenal, France is developing a whole new range of next-generation weapons systems, such as new strategic nuclear posture (SSBNs), missiles (SLBMs) to be carried by them, and cruise missiles to be launched by aircraft.
+On February 7, 2020, Emmanuel Macron gave a speech on France's "Defense and Deterrence Strategy," the first by a sitting French president in five years.
+In it, Macron, emphasizing nuclear deterrent as essential for safeguarding France's defense, sovereignty, and freedom of action, also called for nuclear disarmament through multilateralism.
+Remarkably enough, he also called for France's nuclear weapons to be managed as a jointly-held deterrent for the entire European Union's collective security.
+On the other hand, pegging its current stockpile at "under 300" warheads, Macron reaffirmed France's nuclear posture anchored on two pillars, the nuclear submarine and strategic bomber fleets.
+This follows President Sarkozy's earlier statement that "France will reduce its number of warheads to 300 or less" (March 21, 2008), the commitment François Hollande fulfilled in due course (February 19, 2015).
+In a document submitted to the 2015 NPT Review Conference (Government of France 2015), France reconfirmed such details in the president's speech as follows: French warheads below 300; submarinelaunched cruise missiles to number 16 per vessel and their ordnance to equate three vessels; and air-launched cruise missiles to total 54.
+This last figure corresponds to the sum (50) of 40 operational warheads of "Air-launched systems (Bombers, etc.) " and 10 non-operational stockpiles of "Air-launched systems (Bombers, etc.) " Emmanuel Macron, who was elected president in May 2017, has largely followed Hollande's nuclear warfare policy.
+The figures in this table are derived from Kristensen and others (Kristensen Hans M. & Korda, Matt 2020, as welwl as Kristensen Hans M. & Korda, Matt 2019).

+To modernize its entire arsenal, France is developing a whole new range of next-generation weapons systems, such as new strategic nuclear submarines (SSBNs), missiles (SLBMs) to be carried by them, and cruise missiles to be launched by aircraft.
 According to the French government, the annual cost of maintaining nuclear posture is about USD 4.6 billion but some documents peg it at USD 3.6 billion.
 Some forecast that the nuclear weapon-related budget will swell to USD6 billion by 2025 due to modernization of nuclear weapons (Kristensen, Hans M., with update by Allison Pytlak 2019).
 The French government states that it will spend about EUR 25 billion (USD 28 billion) on nuclear weapons between 2019 and 2023.